yuryb/drex/README.md

 // here goes my frea[ky/quently updated] piece of code, which lives in a js file called mucode.js: drex.require('./mucode.js', function(mucode)
 {
-  // at this point my mucode.js has been required, just like this:
+  // at this point my mucode.js has been require()d, just like this:
   // var mucode = require('./mucode.js');
-  // but what has been required - is the LATEST UPDATE TO mucode.js mucode.muFunc();
+  // the code of the required module is the LATEST UPDATE TO mucode.js mucode.muNewFunc();
 });
 ```